Socialist Party (Netherlands): Ideology

 Capitalism leads to exploitation of people and division in society; pollution of the environment and depletion of the earth.
 The preservation of life is under pressure due to the overexploitation of current capitalism.
 This leads to destruction of the environment, to wars and flows of refugees.
 Our way of life must change to save nature and thus humans.
 More and more people are coming to the realization that the capitalist market economy does not work.

 According to Cas Mudde, the party has an "old left" platform that combines left-wing economic stances with "left-conservative" positions on some social issues — the party proposes a temporary stop on migrant workers, and it also rejects "identity politics".
-The party program is heavily focused on Dutch blue collar workers, recalling a 'historical homeland' of Dutch workers that was destroyed by privatisation, deregulation and neoliberalism; in the same vein, the party is critical of the EU, calling its policies 'false internationalism' and accusing it of being in the service of big corporations and neoliberalism.
+It has also been described as left-conservative by Renewal, and by Ipsos.
+The party's program is heavily focused on Dutch blue collar workers, recalling a 'historical homeland' of Dutch workers that was destroyed by privatisation, deregulation and neoliberalism; in the same vein, the party is critical of the EU, calling its policies 'false internationalism' and accusing it of being in the service of big corporations and neoliberalism.
 The party's opposition to mass migration is explained by its focus on the protection of the working class; the SP argues that the Dutch working class must be protected by preventing an inflow of cheap labour into the Netherlands; party's slogan on immigration is "Class struggle instead of race struggle".
+In 2025, political scientist Thomas Buser classified the party as economically socialist while almost as socially conservative as the Christian Union.
 The Socialist Party is also regarded as a textbook example of a left-wing populist party, and is also considered populist socialist.

 Social issues

 Because of its social stances, the party has been described as culturally conservative.
 Political scientist Jan Philipp Thomeczek compares the party to the German Sahra Wagenknecht Alliance, classifying both as left-authoritarian, i.e. economically left-wing and culturally conservative, parties.
 Apart from campaigning on restricting immigration, the SP opposes climate change measures that it considers unfair or disadvantageous to the working class.
 It also strongly opposes a "European superstate" and demands the return of the Dutch national currency, the Dutch guilder; in addition, the party supports border controls within the EU, and advocates introducing a work permit requirement for people entering the Netherlands from other EU countries.

-The party also denounced feminism, arguing that it divides the working class and sets up workers' wives against their husbands.
-On immigration, arguing that since a group of second-class workers divides the working class and benefits capitalists, the SP states that immigrants and 'guest workers' in the Netherlands must choose between remigration and full integration into the Dutch culture and nationality.
 Given the party's social stances, its voter base consists of low-income and working-class Catholics of the Southern Netherlands, as well as trade union members.
 It combines its social stances with an anti-neoliberal rhetoric, demanding the end of the elite's "pillage of the state, deception, and flogging off its people to a cabal of foreign capitalists".